cockroachdb/docs/v2.1/intellij-idea.md

 - IntelliJ IDEA version
 - Operating system
 - Steps to reproduce the behavior
-- If possible, a trace of the SQL statements sent to CockroachDB while the error is being reproduced using [`SQL audit logging`](sql-audit-logging.html).
+- If possible, a trace of the SQL statements sent to CockroachDB while the error is being reproduced using [SQL query logging](query-behavior-troubleshooting.html#sql-logging).

 ## See Also